Skip to main content

 About the project

 In certain cases, these movement issues can progress, resembling a Parkinson's plus syndrome (a syndrome clinically related to Parkinson’s disease).
 A lack of understanding of these changes makes it challenging for clinicians to provide patients with the right (or relevant) care services at the right time.
-This research aims to address these issues.
-It will utilise a novel event-based modelling technique to determine the prevalence and sequential development of motor symptoms across the PPA subtypes.

 Where are they now?